lkopocinski/semrel-extraction/README.md

 $ dvc repro train.dvc
 $ dvc repro test.dvc

-Result will be automaticaly uploaded to mlflow server and visible at http://10.17.50.132:8080/
+Result will be automaticaly uploaded to mlflow server and visible at http://10.17.50.132:8080/ Please commit files after each successful run as *.dvc metrics and model will change.

 #### Do I need to setup anything on my machine?
 Yes, to make mlflow log artifacts properly set environment variable: